aetperf/aetperf.github.io/_posts/2023-12-26-Lyon-s-Digital-Terrain-Model-with-IGN-Data.md

 ```

     ['01', '38', '42', '69']

-## Data download
+## IGN data download

-Now that we have identified the French department codes intersecting with the bounding box, let's proceed with downloading and organizing the relevant Digital Terrain Model (DTM) data.
+Now that we have identified the French department codes intersecting with the bounding box, let's proceed with downloading and organizing the relevant DTM data.

 ```python
 # Create a list of download items for the intersected zones